EOCO boss sworn in as ‘Ekuo Na’ on 54th birthday

 The Executive Director of the Economic and Organised Crime Office (EOCO), COP Maame Yaa Tiwaa Addo-Danquah, has been sworn in as the ‘Ekuo Na’ of Holy Family Akan Society for the Accra Catholic Archdiocese.

-The historic event, which took place at the St Peter’s Catholic Church in Osu, coincided with the 54th birthday of the senior police officer, who is a devout Catholic and member of good standing.
+The historic event, which took place at St. Peter’s Catholic Church in Osu, coincided with the 54th birthday of the Senior Police officer, who is a devout Catholic and member of good standing.

-National President of the Holy Family Akan Society, Albert Joseph Kodua, who gave a background of the association, which is 45 years old after being formed in 1978, revealed that challenges in understanding sermons in English and Ga by the Akan community inspired its formation.
+The National President of the Holy Family Akan Society, Albert Joseph Kodua, who gave a background on the association, which is 45 years old after being formed in 1978, revealed that challenges in understanding sermons in English and Ga by the Akan community inspired its formation.

-“Our forbearers in Catholic faith in Accra who were Akans, could readily understand sermons in English and Ga as was the practice at the time.
+“Our forbearers in Catholic faith in Accra, who were Akans, could readily understand sermons in English and Ga, as was the practice at the time.
 A petition was therefore submitted to the then Archbishop of Accra Diocese, Dominic Kodwo Andoh.
-He set a committee to look into the concerns and it granted the permission for the birth of Holy Family Akan Society for the Accra Catholic Archdiocese,” he revealed.
+He set up a committee to look into the concerns, and it granted permission for the birth of the Holy Family Akan Society for the Accra Catholic Archdiocese,” he revealed.

-According to the national president, only a baptized Catholic, communicant, contribute to the growth and development of the church, adding that the person holds the position till death.
+According to the National President, only a baptized Catholic communicant contributes to the growth and development of the Church, adding that the person holds the position till death.

-It is in light of this that COP Maame Yaa Tiwaa Addo-Danquah was chosen in view of her enormous contributions to the church and the various societies she belongs to in the Church.
+In light of this, COP Maame Yaa Tiwaa Addo-Danquah was chosen given her enormous contributions to the church and the various societies she belongs to in the Church.

-She replaces Mrs. Esther Hamilton of St. Anthony Catholic Church at Taifa who passed on in 2022.
+She replaces Esther Hamilton of St. Anthony Catholic Church at Taifa, who passed away in 2022.

-In her acceptance remarks, COP Maame Yaa Tiwaa Addo-Danquah (Mrs) thanked the National Executives of Holy Family Akan Society for nominating her for the role.
+In her acceptance remarks, COP Maame Yaa Tiwaa Addo-Danquah thanked the National Executives of the Holy Family Akan Society for nominating her for the role.

 Profile

-She had her primary and secondary education at Roman Catholic Primary and Middle Schools, and Bompata Secondary School respectively
+She had her primary and secondary education at Roman Catholic Primary and Middle School and Bompata Secondary School, respectively.

 Service